🎉 Version 1.9.0 is out! This is the final release supporting Next.js 13.5.1-14.x. The upcoming version 2.0.0 will require Next.js 15.

 Execute this command in your Next.js project root directory:

-npm install -D @neshca/cache-handler
+npm install @neshca/cache-handler

 2. Optional Redis Installation: